-The kitchen is one place in the home with a color palette that offers a lot of wiggle room — your appliances and plumbing fixtures alone can come in a variety of colors and finishes.
+The kitchen is one place in the home with a color palette that offers a lot of wiggle room!
+Your appliances and plumbing fixtures alone can come in a variety of colors and finishes.
 But, the last thing you want is for your kitchen to look like you dropped it into your house with no regard for the colors in the rest of your home.
-These are our four favorite timeless kitchen color palettes that will give your space a timeless air and beautiful look for years to come, no matter where the trends lead.
+These are four of our favorite timeless kitchen cabinet color palettes that will give your space a classic air and beautiful look for years to come, no matter where the trends lead.

-Within the past five years, we’ve seen everything from blonde bamboo and dark mahogany trending.
-There’s no getting around the timeless nature of wood.
-It is warm, and it brings a comforting organic quality to your design.
-Wood pairs well with earth colors like the colors of rocks, stones, pebbles, trees, marble, and granite.
+Within the past five years, we’ve seen everything from blonde bamboo to dark mahogany trending.
+There’s no getting around the timeless nature of wood — it’s warm, and it brings a comforting organic quality to your design.
+Wood pairs well with earth tones, like the colors of rocks, stones, pebbles, trees, marble, and granite.

-Bright white or cream cabinets never go out of style.
+Bright white or cream kitchen cabinets never go out of style.
 Paired with a simple shaker-style door, they can be dressed up with glass inserts or be part of a color palette that includes bright countertops and an artsy backsplash — the options are pretty much endless.

-Again, the amount of light your kitchen gets has a lot to do with which white shade you pick.
+Again, the amount of light your kitchen gets has a lot to do with which shade of white you pick.
 Cream cabinets in a subdued light can look yellow, and depending on how the light hits, it might end up looking like you have a mix-match of colors rather than the seamless look you are going for.

-Just be mindful when you select your color.
+So, be mindful when you select your shade of white.
 Too much white with a blue undertone can make an area look sterile and not very inviting, and white with a green undertone can leech the color out of an area.
 A crisp white looks fabulous with wood baseboards and wood countertops, and an off-white looks great with colored countertops and a backsplash with a little color.
 Experiment a little and find which shade works best for your kitchen.

 The beautiful thing about gray cabinets is that there are so many shades to choose from.
-From blue-gray to a rich, nearly charcoal gray, these tones are an inviting color that pair well with bold colors and muted colors alike.
+From blue-gray to rich, nearly charcoal grays, these tones are inviting colors that pair well with bold colors and muted colors alike.

 That being said, only use bold colors in your kitchen if it is your forever home.
 If you plan on selling your home in the future, a classic, timeless color is your best bet.
 Incorporating color into your kitchen cabinets does not have to be daunting.
-Take these tips and have some fun with them!
+Take these tips and have some fun with kitchen cabinet colors!